FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 How do I get my dog to stop whining in his crate?

 There are several things you can do when you have a dog whining in the crate.
-First, make sure he doesn’t need to go potty and that he is in the right sized and type crate that allows him to feel comfortable.
+To begin, make sure he isn’t in need of going to the toilet and that he is in a crate that is big enough and right type for him to feel at ease.
 You may also want to give him some interactive toys as well as a comfy blanket.
 It’s important that you don’t reinforce his whining behavior, so it may be necessary to ignore his whining.

 Should I ignore dog whining in a crate?